Patient information: Poison ivy (Beyond the Basics)

 Steroids — If you develop severe symptoms or the rash covers a large area (especially on the face or genitals), you may need steroid pills (eg, prednisone) or injections (eg, triamcinolone acetonide, budesonide) to help relieve itching and swelling.
 Pills are usually given for 14 to 21 days, with the dosage slowly decreased over time.

 Antibiotics — Skin infections are a potential complication of poison ivy, especially if you scratch your skin.
 If you develop a skin infection because of poison ivy dermatitis, you may need antibiotics to treat the infection.
 Do not use over-the-counter topical antibiotic creams; many bacteria are resistant to them and they are one of the chief causes of allergic contact dermatitis not caused by plants.

 Other treatments — You should not use antihistamine creams or lotions, anesthetic creams containing benzocaine, or antibiotic creams containing neomycin or bacitracin to the skin.
 These creams or ointments could make the rash worse.

-POISON IVY PREVENTION
+POISON IVY RASH PREVENTION

-●Wear protective clothing, including long sleeves and pants when working in areas where toxic plants may be found.
+●Wear protective clothing, including long sleeves and pants, when working in areas where toxic plants may be found.
 Keep in mind that the resin and oils from the toxic plants can be carried on clothing, pets, and under fingernails.

 ●Wear heavy-duty vinyl gloves when doing yard work or gardening.
 The oils from toxic plants can seep through latex or rubber gloves.